hi this is me (about prose and contact)

 • Director of Dive Project Management at Global Underwater Explorers.

-• A GUE OW and PD Scuba Instructor.
+• A GUE Open Water and Performance Diver Scuba Instructor.

-In my spare time, I am a volunteer biospeleology diver for Phreatic Organisation, and an ambassador for Santi / Blue Abyss.
-My dream is to become an astronaut one day.
+In my ‘spare’ time, I am an analog astronaut, a biospeleology diver for NGO Phreatic, and an ambassador for Avatar and Blue Abyss.
+My dream is to become an astronaut.

 PAST EXPEDITIONS and DIVING: